-The Tarot of User Experience: Serial Position Effect
+The Tarot Reveals Serial Position Effect:

 Users will remember the first and last things they see, but forget the stuff in the middle.